-Supreme Court Overturns Precedent In Property Rights Case.
-A Sign Of Things To Come?
+Supreme Court Overturns Precedent In Property Rights Case — A Sign Of Things To Come?

 In essence, Roberts said, property owners are entitled to the same rights in federal court that other citizens have if they can prove that their constitutional rights have been violated.

 Justice Elena Kagan, joined by the court's three other liberal justices, dissented in furious tones.
 Friday's decision, she said, "rejects far more than a single decision in 1985."
-That decision, Williamson Country Regional Planning Commission v.
+That decision, Williamson County Regional Planning Commission v.
 Hamilton Bank of Johnson City, "was rooted in an understanding of the Fifth Amendment's Takings Clause stretching back to the late 1800s, Kagan wrote.

 On that view, a government could take property so long as it provided a reliable mechanism to pay just compensation, even if the payment came after the fact," Kagan said, adding, "No longer."